-WJCS is the largest not-for-profit provider of licensed outpatient mental health services in Westchester County.
+WJCS is the largest not-for-profit provider of licensed outpatient behavioral health services in Westchester County.
 WJCS’ multi-disciplinary team of social workers, psychologists, psychiatrists, nurse-practitioners, licensed practical nurses and peer counselors are committed to improving the emotional and physical health of Westchester residents.
 Agency professionals use evidence-based practices to offer compassionate and cutting-edge care to children, families, individuals, people with disabilities, and older adults.

-Mental health services are provided through four New York State licensed community based mental health clinics, eight satellite and school based clinics, a mobile clinic and various locations throughout Westchester County.
+Behavioral health services are provided through four New York State licensed community based mental health clinics, eight satellite and school based clinics, a mobile clinic and various locations throughout Westchester County.

 Our commitment to research and training ensures that Westchester residents have access to the highest level and most current services delivered by skilled professionals.
 WJCS is a training site for doctoral level psychologists and graduate students in social work.
 Through our Educational Institute, we provide research-proven training for WJCS staff and those of other community agencies.
+Click HERE for a list of insurances we accept, the name and phone number of the intake worker at each WJCS clinic, and a description of how to obtain services.

-- Family Mental Health Clinics and Satellite/Co-located Clinics
+- Family Mental Health Clinics

 - School-based Clinics